entrptaher/playground-json-query-mingo/readme.md

 ### query

 **Warning!
 Beyond this point, it gets really complex.
-Caution adviced.**
+Caution adviced.
+You probably don't need these.**

 The `query` filter takes a stringified json.
 Consider the following query,